microsoft/verona/docs/opsem.md

   * Trying to merge a region that would create a cycle.
 * `freeze`:
   * Trying to freeze a value that is not an object in a region.
+* `extract`:
+  * Trying to extract a value that is not an object in a region.
+  * Trying to extract a graph that is reachable from the region.

 ## Shape